-I’m a Scientist, Get me out of here provides school students with the opportunity to meet and engage with science professionals, regardless of location.
-Our aims align closely with the ideas behind science capital: how much a young person views science as “for them”.
+I’m a Scientist, Get me out of here provides school students with the opportunity to meet and engage with science professionals, regardless of location or background; the online format of the project means that accessibility is not an issue.
+Our aims align with the ideas behind science capital: how much a young person views science as “for them”.

 (1) 80% of jobs listed in the “science and research” categories of the national careers service website would normally require a degree.